 Have you have put a mammoth effort into a tender response, then wondered why you weren't shortlisted, or selected?
 And worse - you knew you could complete the job being tendered with no problems?
 Read on for the the ways in which you might be jeopardising your bid win chances without knowing it.

 Top 10 ways to lose a tender:

-Don't: Waffle.
+- Don't: Waffle.
 When the tendering organisations ask questions - say nothing of substance in as many words as possible.
 Keep repeating the same thing over and over again.
-Do: Be succinct.

 Knowing the ways in which you can lose a tender/bid, will help you avoid losing due to a mistake or oversight.
 Take the time to review your tender questions and responses, the reward of the contract you'll win is worth the time!